The College of New Jersey: Entrepreneurship

 In the mid-2000s, TCNJ began to put a more concentrated effort on student entrepreneurship.
 Administrative resources were put toward counselling and workshops for students.
 The Mayo Business Plan Competition in April 2012 saw numerous student groups competing for $12,000 to launch their start-up businesses.
 The school has also held entrepreneurship events for local high school students.

 Student life

+There are over 230 recognized student organizations at TCNJ.
 Greek life at TCNJ is governed by the Inter-Greek Council.
 The Inter-Greek Council recognizes 30 organizations; 16 sororities, 12 fraternities, and 3 coed organizations.

 Brower Student Center

 The Brower Student Center (BSC) is the student center on campus; it was named after former president Clayton R. Brower.
 The BSC was built in 1976.
 The building is home to all of the student organizations on campus, as well as some dining facilities.

 Museums and exhibits

 The College of New Jersey is home to the David Sarnoff Museum, formerly located at Princeton Junction.
 The collection detailing the life of NBC founder David Sarnoff is now located in Roscoe L. West Hall.
 Various art exhibits can be found in galleries at the Art and IMM building.
 The exhibits feature the work of student artists, professional artists and local artists.
 The exhibits are updated regularly.